quii/learn-go-with-tests/context.md

       svr.ServeHTTP(response, request)

       if !store.cancelled {
-          t.Errorf("store was not told to cancel")
+          t.Error("store was not told to cancel")
       }
   })
 ```